DocSpring/docspring-csharp/docs/PDFApi.md

 <a id="createdatarequesttoken"></a>
 # **CreateDataRequestToken**
-> CreateSubmissionDataRequestTokenResponse CreateDataRequestToken (string dataRequestId)
+> CreateSubmissionDataRequestTokenResponse CreateDataRequestToken (string dataRequestId, string type = null)

 Creates a new data request token for form authentication